Four-alarm fire spreads along buildings on Montreal's de Lorimier Ave.

 Investigators will look into the cause of the fire.

-Fournel said it served as a reminder for everyone to ensure their smoke detectors is in weorking order.
+Fournel said it served as a reminder for everyone to ensure their smoke detectors are in working order.

 “Make sure you have a working fire alarm.
 That saves lives.
 The important thing is to have a functioning fire alarm at home and test it regularly,” he said.